 Stop & Shop

-Mostly concentrated in the northeastern United States, Stop & Shop has generally pretty positive. "[It's a] fairly massive supermarket with a fairly decent selection of products and fairly high prices to go with that selection," one customer wrote on Yelp.
-"The meat department isn't bad, and the deli area is large and staffed by very helpful people who will go out of their way to help you out."
+Mostly concentrated in the northeastern United States, Stop & Shop has a generally positive rap. “[It’s a] fairly massive supermarket with a fairly decent selection of products and fairly high prices to go with that selection,” one customer wrote on Yelp.
+“The meat department isn’t bad, and the deli area is large and staffed by very helpful people who will go out of their way to help you out.”
 Fair enough.

-Safeway is pretty, uh, safe as far as grocery stores go—it's not really super notable, but popular enough to make the list.
-One thing that's interesting about Safeway, though, is the pricing: A recent review of Safeway versus Whole Foods found that Safeway was actually a bit more expensive than the store nicknamed "Whole Paycheck."
-In WH's defense, these are 20 Surprisingly Cheap Eats from Whole Foods!
+Safeway is pretty, uh, safe as far as grocery stores go—it’s not really super notable, but popular enough to make the list.
+One thing that’s interesting about Safeway, though, is the pricing: A recent review of Safeway versus Whole Foods found that Safeway was actually a bit more expensive than the store nicknamed “Whole Paycheck.”
+In WH’s defense, there are plenty of surprisingly cheap eats from Whole Foods!

 Giant Food Stores

-A gem to many Midwest folks—it's practically a past time to hang out in Meijer if you're a teenager in Michigan—Meijer scores high on customer service and selection.
-But unlike many grocers, Meijer is doubling down on the "big box" stores instead of making smaller locations.
+A gem to many Midwest folks—it’s practically a past time to hang out in Meijer if you’re a teenager in Michigan—Meijer scores high on customer service and selection.
+But unlike many grocery stores, Meijer is doubling down on the “big box” stores instead of making smaller locations.